simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 ### 5. Simple Java Mail batch module as the middle path

-This planned public API supplies batching and pool-aware transport lifecycle without requiring the full Simple Java Mail mailer abstraction.
+This public API supplies batching and pool-aware transport lifecycle without requiring the full Simple Java Mail mailer abstraction.
 The callback is the public safety boundary; the raw lease stays inside the module.

 ```mermaid
 flowchart TB